Authorizing Data in Depth: Special Education

-Since 2008, NACSA has annually surveyed our nation’s authorizers.
+From 2008 to 2016, NACSA annually surveyed our nation’s authorizers.
 Along the way, we have learned about current practices, challenges, strengths, and shortcomings in authorizing.

 Survey findings provide an annual measuring stick for those in the field of authorizing, and they help education decision makers, foundations, legislators, and researchers inform their understanding of the field of charter school authorizing.

 The 2015 survey asked authorizers to complete 107 questions on a range of topics related to charter school authorizing, as well as perspectives and practices on discipline and special education.